 Examines the processes of death, dying and grieving.
 Death and loss as they relate to major developmental life tasks are also studied, including the effect of death and loss upon survivors.
 Both Eastern and Western perspectives are considered.
-Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
-(Fa,Sp)
+Prerequisite: eligibility for ENG 101.
+(Fa,Sp) 3 credits